Probing the Weinberg Operator at Colliders

-Assuming that neutrino masses are described completely at $d=5$, we summarize in Fig.~\ref{fig:wwScattD5_discovery} our sensitivities to $\vert m_{\mu\mu}\vert$ in comparison to the values~\cite{Esteban:2020cvm} allowed by Eq.~\eqref{eq:effMajMass} (as generalized for arbitrary $\ell\ell'$~\cite{Frigerio:2002rd}) for normal (NO) and inverse ordering (IO) of neutrino masses.
-While the reach of $W^\pm W^\pm$ scattering greatly exceeds our LHCb and NA-62 benchmarks, improvements at these and similar experiments are anticipated.\\
+Assuming that neutrino masses are described completely at $d=5$, we summarize in Fig.~\ref{fig:wwScattD5_discovery} our sensitivities to $\vert m_{\mu\mu}\vert$ in comparison to the values~\cite{Esteban:2020cvm} allowed by Eq.~\eqref{eq:effMajMass} (generalized for arbitrary $\ell\ell'$~\cite{Frigerio:2002rd}) for normal (NO) and inverse ordering (IO) of neutrino masses.
+The reach of $W^\pm W^\pm$ scattering greatly exceeds our LHCb and NA-62 benchmarks.
+Nevertheless, improvements at these and similar experiments are anticipated.\\

-\textbf{\textit{Conclusions}}~-- If the Weinberg operator is present in nature and is accessible at LHC energies, then a key prediction are processes that violate LN, such as the $\nuBB$ transition, and possibly also charged lepton flavor.
-Motivated by the flavor limitations of nuclear decay experiments, we report an investigation into the sensitivity to the Weinberg operator using the $\nuBB$ process at the LHC, which permits muon- and tau-flavored final states.
-To conduct this study, we have developed a new modeling prescription for the Weinberg operator in high-energy scattering and resonance decays, and which has been implemented into a set of publicly available UFO libraries.
+\textbf{\textit{Conclusions}}~-- If the Weinberg operator is present in nature and is accessible at collider energies, then a key prediction are processes that violate LN, such as the $\nuBB$ transition, and possibly charged lepton flavor.
+Motivated by the flavor limitations of nuclear decay experiments, we have investigated the LHC's sensitivity to the Weinberg operator using the $W^\pm W^\pm \to \ell^\pm_i\ell^\pm_j$ process, which permits muon- and tau-flavored final states.
+We find sensitivity that exceeds representative searches at $B$- and $K$-meson factories, and establishes a complementarity across accelerator facilities in the search for the Weinberg operator.\\

-As a case study, we have focused on the LN-violating $pp\to\mu^\pm\mu^\pm jj$ channel at $\sqrt{s}=13\TeV$.
-After employing a robust analysis that exploits the $\nuBB$ process's weak vector boson scattering topology, we find sensitivity that exceeds representative searches at current $B$- and $K$-meson factories.
-In all cases search strategies can be improved, such as through detector-specific selection cuts and optimization.
-Whatever their final results entail, our work establishes a complementarity across accelerator facilities in searching for the Weinberg operator.\\